Lifailon/multranslate/README.md

 ## Hotkeys

-- `F2` - switch between all translators and OpenAI.
 - `Ctrl+<Enter/S>` - translation of text without breaking to a new line.
 - `Ctrl+V` - paste text from the clipboard (defined at the code level).
 - `Alt+C` - copy text from the input field to clipboard.